 - non-ambulation (inability to walk)

-Early intervention is crucial to ensuring that spasticity does not harm your child’s growth and development.
+Early intervention is crucial to ensuring that spasticity does not harm your child’s growth and development or affect their quality of life.
 In the following section, we’ll discuss effective ways to correct toe walking.

-How to Fix Toe Walking in Children with Cerebral Palsy
+How to Correct Toe Walking in Children with Cerebral Palsy

 Below, we’ll discuss some of the most widely-utilized interventions to treat spasticity.

+Wearing orthotic devices like leg braces and casts help ensure that the joints in the foot are properly aligned.
 A leg brace or cast will keep the heel down and stretch the muscles in the calf so that your child can learn to walk correctly.
+If the spasticity is relatively mild and addressed early on, a child may be able to wean off of using the orthotic over time.

 Baclofen is a drug that can be taken orally, injected, or pumped into the body to relax spastic muscles.

-However, the most popular and effective way is to get it pumped through intrathecal baclofen therapy, which involves surgically implanting a pump under the skin of the abdomen.
-It directly infuses baclofen into the spinal canal, so it can be delivered in smaller, safer doses.
+However, the most popular and effective way baclofen is administered is through an intrathecal baclofen pump.
+The pump must be surgically implanted under the skin of the abdomen.
+Since it is directly infused into the spinal canal, baclofen can be delivered in smaller, safer doses.

 Surgeries are often considered a last resort and are typically only recommended if all other treatments prove ineffective.

-Manual muscle and tendon lengthening surgeries are also commonly performed to combat spasticity in cerebral palsy patients.
+Manual muscle and tendon lengthening surgeries are also commonly performed to combat spasticity in individuals with cerebral palsy.

-Understanding Toe Walking in Cerebral Palsy Patients: Key Points
+Understanding Toe Walking in Children with Cerebral Palsy: Key Points

-Hopefully, this article helped you understand why individuals with cerebral palsy experience toe walking and how to correct it.
-Good luck!
+We hope this article helped you understand why individuals with cerebral palsy experience toe walking and how to correct it.